mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Communication expectation

-1. Always leave a detailed description in the pull request (PR).
+1. Always leave a detailed description in the pull request.
 Leave nothing ambiguous for the reviewers.
 2. Provide screenshots for visual changes.
 3. Always review your code first.
 Be sure to run the project locally and test it thoroughly before requesting a review.
 4. Communicate in the GitHub repository first before Slack.
 Whether it's in the issue or the PR, keeping the lines of communication open and visible to everyone on the team helps everyone around you.